Veams/generator-veams/README.md

  * [grunt-sass](https://github.com/sindresorhus/grunt-sass) - You want to use Libsass instead of Compass to render your stylesheets 10 times faster?
 Here you go!
  * [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) - Autoprefixer parses CSS and adds vendor-prefixed CSS properties using the Can I Use database.
  * [grunticon](https://github.com/filamentgroup/grunticon) - Generate SVG-URI-SASS files with png fallbacks
+ * [grunt-data-separator](https://github.com/Sebastian-Fitzner/grunt-data-separator) - Split up your Data-URI into a separate CSS file.
  * [dr-grunt-svg-sprites](https://github.com/drdk/dr-grunt-svg-sprites) - Generate SVG Sprites with css files
  * [grunt-packager](https://github.com/bobbor/grunt-packager) (only executable when your project.jspackcfg is configured) - package your js
  * [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass)